When should women start thinking about their future fertility?

-A follicle is a small sac inside the ovary, within which an egg will mature.
 Follicle-stimulating Hormone (FSH) is a hormone made in the pituitary gland which controls the menstrual cycle and egg production.
-As the number of viable eggs decline over a woman’s lifetime, so the number of eggs which respond to FSH decreases.
-The amount of oestradiol produced by them also falls, which signals to the pituitary gland to make more FSH to try to stimulate egg production.
+Once stimulated, eggs produce the hormone oestradiol.
+But as the number of viable eggs decline over a woman’s lifetime, the amount of oestradiol produced by them also falls, which signals to the pituitary gland to make more FSH to try to stimulate egg production.
 Therefore, high levels of FSH may suggest that your body is struggling to make eggs and is trying to compensate.
 High FSH is typically seen in menopausal women, but it is worth noting that FSH levels can vary extensively during the perimenopause (the years preceding menopause), being normal one month, and high the next as the menopause nears.

-Oestradiol is a steroid hormone that is produced in the ovaries.
-It is responsible for maturing and releasing an egg for fertilisation and preparing the uterus for implantation.
+Oestradiol is a steroid hormone that is produced by a developing egg in the ovaries.
+It is responsible for preparing the uterus for implantation.
 Oestradiol levels decline as you get older so that by the time you reach menopause, your oestradiol levels will be a fraction of their peak levels.
 Low oestradiol, together with elevated FSH, can indicate that you may be becoming menopausal.
 During perimenopause oestradiol, like FSH, can fluctuate hugely.
 A single low oestradiol or high FSH result may not be significant, and also may not mean that you can't conceive.
 However, it may be a sign that your body is starting to transition into menopause.

 Anti-mullerian hormone (AMH)

 AMH is a hormone created by follicles within your ovary, which helps to predict egg yield.
-The more eggs/follicles you have, the higher the anti-mullerian hormone level is likely to be (6).
+The more eggs/follicles you have, the higher the anti-mullerian hormone level is likely to be .
 Measuring AMH can help to diagnose premature ovarian failure and is used by fertility clinics to assess the likelihood of a successful egg retrieval.
-High AMH levels can also be caused by polycystic ovaries, and there is ongoing research into how this could be used to diagnose polycystic ovary syndrome.
+High AMH levels can also be caused by polycystic ovaries, and there is ongoing research into how this test could help in thediagnosis ofpolycystic ovary syndrome.
 For women interested in their future fertility, it can help guide them in family planning.
 Anti-mullerian hormone is not a precise measure of how many viable eggs a woman has and should only ever be used as a guide.
 We suggest that a low AMH result should be followed up with an antral follicle count scan where a doctor counts the number of activated follicles in the ovaries.